This is a good old hearty Deer Stew Recipe.

 That’s right, I say Deer not Venison!
 I think people are uncomfortable using the word Deer when it comes to food and eating Deer Meat, so if you are more comfortable saying Venison Stew, by all means, you have my permission.

-- This is a good old hearty Deer Stew Recipe.
 I took a picture of it as it was cooking on the stove.
 The smell was awesome.
-This is definitely a comfort food recipe, great for a cold day.
+This is definitely a comfort food recipe, great to prepare on a cold day.

 A lot of people don’t like Deer Meat because they think it tastes gamey.
 The trick is to remove all the fat and silver skin, then marinate the meat for enhanced flavor.
 My skeptical adopted Mom who does not like Deer Meat, gave this one a try and even she liked it!